oleksandrsirenko/cloud-native-foundations/exercises/argocd/README.md

-# Exercise The CD Fundamentals: Deploy application using ArgoCD
+# Exercise 5: The CD Fundamentals

 Continuous Delivery (CD) is the ability to get code changes reliably to production environments.
 This practice should be automated and should enable developers to provide value to consumers efficiently.